ShellOnYou/SOY_loadTests/Load_Tests_Scripts/README.md

-# Gatling Load Testing Scripts for MICROSERVICE Version
+# Gatling Load Testing Scripts for microservice Version

-This archive contains scripts and programs enabling users to launch and analyze Gatling load tests for the MICROSERVICE and MONOLITH version of the application.
-Currently, the scripts are set up to load test the MICROSERVICE version, but can be easily adapted to the MONOLITH version.
+This folder contains scripts and programs enabling users to launch and analyze Gatling load tests for the microservice and monolith version of the application.
+Currently, the scripts are set up to load test the microservice version, but can be easily adapted to the monolith version.

 ## I. Getting the Application

+The code of the monolith and microservice versions of the app can be found in repos associated to this one, see https://github.com/orgs/ShellOnYou/repositories (including the frontend of the app).

+For a quicker setup you can resort to published docker images (see bellow).
+They do not include the frontend, but it is not necessary for the load tests.

 ### 1. Obtaining Docker Images

-To obtain the necessary Docker images for running both MONOLITH and MICROSERVICE versions of the application (without the frontend part), visit the Docker Hub page listing the necessary containers:
+To obtain the necessary Docker images for running both the monolith and the microservice versions of the app (without the frontend part), visit the Docker Hub page listing the necessary containers:

 [ICWS24Submission on Docker Hub](https://hub.docker.com/search?q=icws24submission)